Last updated on

-Quick version: Floor lamps and sconces.
-Check out 6 creative ways how to use them.
+Short version: Floor lamps and sconces.
+Check out seven creative ways how to use them.

-There might be many reasons why your living room has no ceiling lighting installed.
+There might be many reasons your living room has no ceiling lighting installed.
 Your house might be old, and you may be renting.
-There might be other reasons as well, but we won’t go into detail why.
-Our goal is to give you some creative ideas on how to solve this problem uniquely and interestingly.
+There might also be other reasons, but we won’t go into detail about why.
+We aim to give you some creative ideas to solve this problem uniquely and interestingly.

-The quick version of the solution is straightforward.
+The short version of the solution is straightforward.
 Get more floor and table lamps.
 It’s as simple as that, but it’s boring.
-Why not use this problem as an opportunity to create unique and functional decor that will increase your home comfort and value.
+Why not use this problem as an opportunity to create unique and functional decor that will increase your home’s comfort and value.
 And without having to install hardware to do that.

 Floor Lamp Against a Mirror

-The idea of using mirrors is one of the more creative and one of the most effective lighting solutions in a living room without overhead lighting.
+The idea of using mirrors is one of the most creative and practical lighting solutions in a living room without overhead lighting.
 By placing a tall floor lamp against a mirror (which can be hanging on the wall or freestanding on the floor), you’re essentially reflecting all the light around the room.
-That way you get the most value from your lamps.
+That way, you get the most value from your lamps.